bradenhc/kolob/README.md

 group by their username.
 A username is unique within a group, but Kolob does not require that usernames be unique across groups.

-#### Group Administrator
+#### Group Moderator

-The member that creates the group is called the **Group Administrator**.
-While other group members do not need to provide a separate email or phone number, the Group Creator _must_ provide contact information and respond to a confirmation before the group is created.
+The member that creates the group is called the **Group Moderator**.
+While other group members do not need to provide a separate email or phone number, the Group Moderator _must_ provide contact information and respond to a confirmation before the group is created.

-Only the Group Administrator can create profiles for Members to join a group.
+Only the Group Moderator can create profiles for Members to join a group.

 This security feature protects the Kolob server from being overwhelemed with fake groups and helps provide group members with a sense of security because